Proposed developments of Manchester Metrolink

-This is a list of confirmed or proposed future developments of the Manchester Metrolink light rail system.
+This is a list of confirmed or proposed future developments of the Manchester Metrolink light rail system in Greater Manchester, England.

 GM Transport Strategy 2040 Delivery Plan (2021–2026)

 In January 2019, the Greater Manchester Combined Authority published a draft delivery plan detailing its transport priorities for the next five years.
 Contained within the document are options to extend some Metrolink lines as well as expansion of Metrolink-style services onto the local heavy rail network using tram-train vehicles.
-Following consultations a revised draft delivery plan was published in January 2021, with the publishing of the final plan, subject to approval, in February.
+Following consultations, a revised draft delivery plan was published in January 2021, with the publishing of the final plan, subject to approval, in February.